 Severn Road is an absolute gem to walk on.
 It’s covered with old, lush trees that give it a colonial hill town vibe.
 And there are fewer cars on this road as compared to Barker Road.

 Towards the end, Severn Road merges with Plantation Road.
 Walk for about 30 metres on Plantation Road and then take the path going up on the left.
 It’s a pedestrian-only path called Findlay Road.

 Take a short walk down Findlay Road, and you’ll find yourself at The Peak.

-Findlay Road emerges at the Lion’s Pavilion, and ends between The Peak Galleria and The Peak Tower.
+Findlay Road emerges at the Lion’s Pavilion and ends between The Peak Galleria and The Peak Tower.

 Now ordinarily we would have ended our hike here, as we did when we hiked up from Pok Fu Lam Reservoir.
-But this time we came with the agenda to hike till the top of Victoria Peak, and not what is often referred to as The Peak.
+But this time we came with the agenda to hike to the top of Victoria Peak, and not what is often referred to as The Peak.